gpicavet/gpicavet.github.io/_posts/2017-12-11-sudoku-solver.markdown

 What you do as a human is first find a cell having a single candidate, set it, and do it again.
 Simply.<br>
 When you "set" a cell, you propagate a new constraint to neighboor cells (ie same row, same column, same block), and so decreasing the choices.<br>

-Look at the board below for a better understanding.
+Take a look at the board below for a better understanding.
 Cell candidates are drawn with small digits.
-The small green "3" is a Lone Single, it means there's no other choice regarding to constraints.
+Notice the small green "3", there's no other choice regarding to constraints.
 So we set this cell with "3" and remove "3" in the candidates of the same row, same column and same block in order to fit rules.
 <p>
 <div id="boardWithCandidates"></div>
 </p>